Why do we wire?

 Another great technique is wiring the branches in a manner that promotes the exposure of inner buds and leaves to these strengthening elements.
 We will use Shimpaku Juniper here as an example, but this technique may be applied to really any species of tree.
 When wiring Shimpaku, particularly in the early developmental stages of the tree as a Bonsai. it is beneficial (and standard basic practice) to wire each branch or pad in a fanned-out, hand-shaped manner.
 By doing so, each branch will be better and more fully exposed to sunlight.

 In addition, when Bonsai are left unwired for an extended period of time, their branches naturally tend to grow upwards, which in turn shades out the inner areas and, if left unchecked, will eventually weaken and kill those buds and leaves.
 Therefore, when wiring trees for developmental purposes, forcing branches downward will also better expose each to light and air.
 For trees that are lacking inner leaves or visible buds, wiring in this manner will often encourage the activation and growth of dormant buds (known as doubuki in Japanese) further back towards the interior of the plant.
 These will eventually become the necessary cut-points for new branches as the outer branches grow too long and leggy.
 Thus, we are able to maintain the compactness of Bonsai over an extended period of time.
-Using the right Bonsai tools will help significantly wire trees properly.
+Using the right Bonsai tools and equipment will help significantly wire trees properly.